 There is a highly developed sense of moral duty and correct behaviour instilled in children from a young age in Japan, which means that people generally take care of each other.

 As with any other major tourist destination, pickpocketing in crowded spaces targeting tourists and foreigners occasionally occurs, particularly in Tokyo.
 Expats should take care of their passports and other valuables in airports and public transport areas.

 In particular, certain red-light and entertainment districts in Tokyo are often targeted by thieves.
 Popular expat nightlife spots in Tokyo like Roppongi, as well as Shinjuku, Shibuya and Ikebukuro, have been flagged as high-risk for credit card fraud, assault and theft, as well as drink-spiking.
 Expats should be aware of their surroundings, take care of their possessions and not leave drinks unattended in these areas.

 Earthquakes in Japan

-Japan is located in the most seismically active area in the world and there is a real and ever-present danger of earthquakes and tsunamis, as well as typhoons.
-Minor tremors occur regularly, and occasional large quakes – such as the March 2011 quake that resulted in extensive damage and loss of life – do occur.
+Japan is located in the most seismically active area in the world, and there's a real and ever-present danger of earthquakes and tsunamis, as well as typhoons.
+Minor tremors occur regularly, and occasional large quakes – such as the massive March 2011 quake that resulted in extensive damage and loss of life – do occur.

 Emergency response in Japan